The Behavioral

 [KYDE]

-The Zero-Trust AI Stack sits between your agents and every LLM provider.
-Every agent gets a cryptographic identity, enforced behavioral scope, and a court-ready evidence trail — without touching a single line of agent code.
+The Behavioral Firewall sits between your agents and every LLM provider.
+Every agent gets a cryptographic identity, enforced behavioral scope, and a court-ready evidence trail, without touching a single line of agent code.

 <100ms